chrisvilla1301/Active-Directory-Lab/README.md

 - How to create Virtual Machines in Oracle Virtual Box

-- How to create a functional Windows Server
+- How to create a functional Windows Server / Domain Controller

 - How to promote a server to a domain